ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building.md

       git:
         repo: <REPO_URL> # This is the url to your gcp-tier1-configsync repo
         branch: main
-        dir: deploy/<env> # env should be replaced by experimentation or dev or uat or prod depending on what landing zone you are building
+        dir: deploy/<env> # env should be replaced by experimentation or dev or preprod or prod depending on what landing zone you are building
         revision: HEAD
         auth: token
         secretRef: